Those were the final words right before a 19-year-old New York rapper committed suicide.

 It wasn’t until years later when Hamilton would officially receive the diagnosis of bipolar disorder, forever changing his life.
 In an interview with Billboard, the Harlem rapper opened up to the world about his struggle with mental illness.

-Although it took several visits to psychiatric facilities, as mentioned in a Billboard interview, Hamilton finally got the help he needed and is currently speaking out ? hoping his voice could motivate others.
+Although it took several visits to psychiatric facilities, as mentioned in a Billboard interview, Hamilton finally got the help he needed and has been outspoken on mental health, hoping his voice could motivate others.